 I'm not really a classroom person (I learn better at my own pace) and, because of my situation, I have limited resources so I decided that the best way to get to grips with the new technology was to start a project to design and build a web site (or two) from the ground up.

-My blog site, the one you are on right now.
-I needed somewhere to write stuff so, rather than use a pre-built blog site template, I decided to develop everything myself.
+My rather under-utilised blog site.
+I wanted somewhere to write stuff so, rather than use a pre-built blog site template, I decided to develop everything myself.
 The priority was to build something that was easy on the eyes but above all would be easy to maintain so that I could spend more time on writing the content instead of managing the site.
-Consequently, adding a new blog post is just editing one XML file on the server and running a script to remake the RSS feed file.
+Consequently, adding a new blog post is just editing one XML file and running a script to remake the RSS feed file.
 Editing the static content is the same, just one file to edit.

 My duties often covered the entire life-cycle of a project from initial analysis through to testing/deployment and have included: